PowerAuth Command-Line Tool Usage

 master public key, application ID and application secret.

--C,--custom-attributes-file <arg> In case a specified method is 'create-custom', this field
+-C,--custom-attributes-file <arg> In case the specified method is 'create-custom', this field

 specifies the path to the file with custom attributes.

-data to be signed and verified with the server, as specified in
+with the server, as specified in PowerAuth authentication

 -D,--device-info <arg> Information about user device.